Pdani001/FMServer/README.md

 # Fazbear Multiplayer (Server)
 A dedicated server for use with the [Fazbear Multiplayer game](https://github.com/Pdani001/FMGame)

+This project is still under construction!
+If you'd like to contribute, please get in touch!

 The code is subject to the following license
 ---